VuongPNguyen/Minesweeper/README.md

 # Minesweeper
 My rendition of Minesweeper using Java and JavaFX.
+Download the .jar file here: [Minesweeper](https://github.com/VuongPNguyen/Minesweeper/raw/refs/heads/main/out/artifacts/Minesweeper_jar/Minesweeper.jar)

 Patch 3.1.0 (3/5/2025)

 - Added quality of life changes:
   - Added control guide in the UI.
   - Added limiters to width and mine count for custom puzzles.
-  - Updated puzzle generation for custom puzzles such that there can ba a minimum of 1 safe cell.
+  - Updated puzzle generation for custom puzzles so there can be at least 1 safe cell.
 - Refactored code with more classes.

 Patch 3.0.0 (3/1/2025)